Depression Counseling in Waltham, MA—Counselors and Therapists at Thriveworks

 Because depression manifests itself uniquely in each individual, people often need to work with a therapist to find the right diagnosis and the right treatment for them.
 In general, treatment plans for depression usually include a multi-faceted approach that involves medication and a form of psychotherapy.
 Psychotherapy is a methodology that involves processing difficult feelings and learning coping mechanisms for them.
 Mental health professionals can lead clients through exercises that may allow depression’s symptoms to subside.
 Medication includes antidepressants, like SSRIs and SNRIs, are often used in treatment plans for depression.
 Different drugs have different effects on different people.
 It is important to work with a qualified mental health professional to find the right medication for you.

-If you are ready to work with a counselor or therapist about the symptoms of depression that you are experiencing, consider reaching out to Thriveworks Waltham.
+If you are ready to work with a counselor or therapist about the symptoms of depression that you are experiencing, consider reaching out to Thriveworks Counseling in Waltham, MA.
 When you call our office, you may have your first appointment the following day (as long as that works for you!).
 We also accept many different insurances.
 Let’s work together.
-Call Thriveworks Waltham today at (781) 309-9149.
+Call Thriveworks in Waltham today at (781) 309-9149.